Can Dogs Eat Pizza? -Itsaboutdog

 Nutritional Value Of Pizza For Dogs:

-Whatever filling the pizza has, its calorie content will always be high.
-Average 253 calories.
-The minimum energy value is for a vegetable pizza, in particular with onions and cheese (199 kcal), and the highest (332 kcal) for most pizzas prepared according to the Mediterranean recipe with seafood.
+Whatever filling the pizza has, its calorie content will always be high—an average of 253 calories.
+The minimum energy value is for a vegetable pizza, in particular with onions and cheese (199 kcal), and the highest (332 kcal) is for most pizzas prepared according to the Mediterranean recipe with seafood.

 Health Benefits Of Pizza For Dogs:

 Pizza is not suitable for dogs to consume.
-Only homemade pizza should be given to your dog if you want to be sure it doesn’t contain any ingredients that are bad for them.
+Only homemade pizza should be given to your dog if you want to be sure it doesn’t contain any harmful ingredients.

 These are just a few effects of feeding pizza to your dog.
 Call your veterinarian right away if your dog reacts severely to pizza.